mrbusche/bluesky-weekly-likes/README.md

 schedule:
   # Run daily at 8 AM UTC
   - cron: '0 8 * * *'

   # Run twice a week (Wednesday and Sunday at 9 AM UTC)
   - cron: '0 9 * * 0,3'
 ```

-You can also modify the email formatting by editing `scripts/fetch-bluesky-likes.js`.
+You can also modify the email formatting by editing `fetch-bluesky-likes.js`.
+The script formats likes into HTML and plain text, including post text, author info, images, videos, and links.

 ## Security Notes